 The dust storm was devastating.
-It screamed its way under the car’s hood and suffocated the thing until the engine gave up the ghost.
-Hardly mattered – I couldn’t see but five feet anyway and we’d been crawling along already.
+It screamed its way under the car’s hood and suffocated the thing until my engine gave up the ghost.
+Hardly mattered – I couldn’t see but five feet anyway and we’d been crawling along for an hour.
 I let the car coast down the very slight hill, praying not to get rear-ended.

 We were still on the road, but beyond that I had no idea how far along the old highway I’d come.
 I imagined the endless feathery shadow of the treeline to the right and vast fallow fields on my left, but I couldn’t see them.
 Hoping there was a shoulder, I eased off the asphalt.
 Gravel under the tires.
 Crunching, we came to a stop.